scrupal/scrupal/assets/docs/developers/index.md

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 # Scrupal For Developers
-This section is for Scrupal developers.
-If you work on Scrupal itself, or any of the modules,
+This section is for Scrupal _developers_.
+If you work on Scrupal itself, or any of the modules, here is where you'll
-here is where you'll find the inside poop on what makes Scrupal rock!
+find the inside scroop on what makes Scrupal rock!
+If you are not a software developer, you should probably try one
+of the other sections as the information in this section is highly technical.